-Electricity plays a special role in our lives and life.
+Abstract: Electricity plays a special role in our lives and life.
 The dynamics of electrons allow light to flow through a vacuum.
 The equations of electron dynamics are nearly exact and apply from nuclear particles to stars.
 These Maxwell equations include a special term, the displacement current (of a vacuum).
 The displacement current allows electrical signals to propagate through space.
 Displacement current guarantees that current is exactly conserved from inside atoms to between stars, as long as current is defined as the entire source of the curl of the magnetic field, as Maxwell did.
-We show that the Bohm formulation of quantum mechanics allows the easy definition of current without the mysteries of the theory of quantum measurements.
+We show that the Bohm formulation of quantum mechanics allows the easy definition of the total current, and its conservation, without the difficulties implicit in the orthodox quantum theory.
+The orthodox theory neglects the reality of magnitudes, like the currents, during times that they are not being explicitly measured.
 We show how conservation of current can be derived without mention of the polarization or dielectric properties of matter.
 We point out that displacement current is handled correctly in electrical engineering by 'stray capacitances', although it is rarely discussed explicitly.
 Matter does not behave as physicists of the 1800's thought it did.
 They could only measure on a time scale of seconds and tried to explain dielectric properties and polarization with a single dielectric constant, a real positive number independent of everything.
 Matter and thus charge moves in enormously complicated ways that cannot be described by a single dielectric constant, when studied on time scales important today for electronic technology and molecular biology.
 When classical theories could not explain complex charge movements, constants in equations were allowed to vary in solutions of those equations, in a way not justified by mathematics, with predictable consequences.